ORBI 3000 VS Amplifi HD MESH

 @chito-sien Thank you for sharing your story!

-Chris Crowe 1
+Chris Crowe 1 last edited by

 Similar experiences with Orbi RBK53 -- extremely fast and great coverage but very unreliable (unexplained outages every day, sometimes for 10's of minutes at a time), and their management interfaces and mechanisms feel half-baked at best.
 For example there's a QoS settings page that literally just gives you a Speedtest widget-- there's no QoS to be found.